 The neuropsychology of eating behavior is that some foods (those high in fat, sugar, and salt when combined with flavor enhancers) have an abuse potential similar to manufactured and concentrated substances like cocaine, alcohol, and opiates.

 Compulsive overeating is a more classically recognized addiction disorder.
-Dopamine is the recognized neurotransmitter for the classic substance abuse disorders, and in the regulation of food reward and the hedonic aspects of appetite.
+Dopamine is the recognized neurotransmitter for classic substance abuse disorders and in the regulation of food reward and the hedonic aspects of appetite.